fdurchdewald/Universal_Robots_ROS_Tutorials/ur_documentation/docs/source/examples/my_robot_cell/start_ur_driver.rst

 Start the ur_robot_driver
 =========================

 Now that everything is in place, we can proceed to start up a driver instance.
-To initialize the ``ur_robot_driver`` using our customized workspace description, we need to create a launch file.
+To initialize the ``ur_robot_driver`` using our customized workcell description, we need to create a launch file.

 .. literalinclude:: ../../../../../my_robot_cell/my_robot_cell_control/launch/start_robot.launch.py
     :language: py